 If this is the first time you are consulting the EP Register, please have a look at the introductory video below.

-NEW: Extension of the Global Dossier service
+Extension of the Global Dossier service

 The Global Dossier service has now been extended to encompass further authorities participating in the WIPO CASE initiative.